Automatic Camera Trajectory Control with Enhanced Immersion for Virtual Cinematography: Experiments

 \subsubsection{Emotional immersion}

-Since existing methods in the film auto-cinematography field seldom address emotional immersion, we simulate two feasible models based on our method for comparison.
-The first model, named PlainCam, is trained using the dataset taken out of emotion-related variances.
-We also disable the use of $\mathcal{L}_{sk}$ during the training to obtain the second model named EmoCam.
-These models are evaluated by measuring the $I_e$ score for emotional immersion, which reflects the emotion-level synchronization between the actor and camera.

-We conduct the evaluation using the same screenplays employed for assessing spatial immersion.
-However, to observe the changes in camera behaviors that adapt to different types of actor emotion, each screenplay is tested five times with representatives of emotion factor $E$ to portray diverse psychological expressions of the actor.
-These emotion factors are collected as the vector $[0.5, 0.75, 1, 1.5, 2]$, which serves as the ground-truth emotional actor feature.
-Correspondingly, for each $E$, we gather the sum of trajectory shakiness from the generated camera movement to create a representation of the camera feature in the emotion domain.
-Hence, the performance of emotional actor-camera synchronization can be measured by the correlation between the vector of the actor emotion and camera shakiness, both of which are $\in \mathbb{R}^{5}$.
+We assess the immersive performance of emotional actor-camera synchronization by analyzing the feature-based correlation between actor emotion status and camera behavior.
+Given the lack of existing methods addressing such an emotional immersion, we simulate two variant models based on our method as feasible competitors, named PlainCam and EmoCam.
+The PlainCam is obtained using our dataset with emotion-related variances removed, and for the EmoCam, we disable the use of $\mathcal{L}_{shp}$ in its training.
+The evaluation involves the same screenplays from the spatial immersion analysis, with each screenplay tested under 5 typical emotion variables $E \in \{0.5, 0.75, 1, 1.5, 2\}$, representing diverse psychological states of the actor.
+These emotion variables constitute a vector acting as the ground-truth emotional actor feature $Z^{a}_{e}$.
+Correspondingly, for each $E$, we average the trajectory amplitude $C’_{amp}$ and combine them into a vector as our camera stylistic feature $Z^{c}_{e}$.
+Hence, the immersion from emotional styling can be evaluated by calculating various correlation coefficients between $Z^{a}_{e}$ and $Z^{c}_{e}$, both of which are in $\mathbb{R}^{5}$.

-As shown in Table \ref{tab_emoshk}, we compute three types of correlation coefficients—Pearson (PCC), Spearman Rank (SRCC), and Kendall Rank (KRCC)—to illustrate the degree of the cross-modal emotional synchronization.
-It is evident that, compared to other models, our method successfully synthesizes adaptive shakiness that strongly correlates with the actor's current emotional state, thus benefiting enhanced emotional immersion.
+Table \ref{tab_emoshk} presents three correlation coefficients: Pearson (PCC), Spearman Rank (SRCC), and Kendall Rank (KRCC), to measure the relationship between actor emotion and our generated camera behavior.
+It is evident that, compared to other models, our method outperforms in synthesizing camera trajectories with adaptive amplitudes that closely align with the actor’s emotional states.
+This benefits from the emotion-related specifics incorporated into our network architecture and loss functions, enabling effective emotional actor-camera synchronization to achieve an enhanced sense of immersion

-The learnt emotional correlation of our method is further illustrated in Fig. \ref{emotional}.
-In the left of the figure, regardless of the inputted $M$ and $C_{0}$, the average shakiness generated by our method is consistent with the given emotional category and intensity of $E$.
-For relaxed emotions (i.e., $E$<1), shakiness is suppressed, whereas for intense emotions (i.e., $E>1$), the camera exhibits distinct shakes.
-Such behaviors align with real-world shaky camera strategies.
-We also present a qualitative example of our generated camera sequences for different values of $E$ in the right part of Fig. \ref{emotional}.
-It can be observed that the adapted shakiness for emotional immersion results in minimal interference with the learned motion trends for spatial immersion.
-Note that although we limit the value of the emotion factor $E$ used in this experiment, in practice, our camera control system is capable of handling most positive $E$ inputs.